dasputekrishna/StudyNotion/README.md

 Thymeleaf: Thymeleaf is utilized for server-side templating, facilitating dynamic content rendering and seamless integration of backend data with frontend presentation.

 Get Started:
-To get started with Study Notion, simply clone the repository and follow the instructions in the README file.
+To get started with Study Notion, simply clone the repository: bash Copy code git clone https://github.com/dasputekrishna/StudyNotion
-Deploy the application locally or on a server to start organizing your notes efficiently.

 Contribution:
 Study Notion is open for contributions.
 Whether you're interested in adding new features, fixing bugs, or improving documentation, your contributions are welcome.
 Fork the repository, make your changes, and submit a pull request.

 Contact:
-For any inquiries or feedback regarding Study Notion, feel free to reach out to the project maintainers.
+For any inquiries or feedback regarding Study Notion, please contact us at krishnadaspute07@gmail.com.
 We're committed to enhancing the user experience and welcome your suggestions.